godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 Introduction
 ------------

-Visual Scripting is always a controversial topic, surronded by many misunderstandings.
+Visual Scripting is always a controversial topic, surrounded by many misunderstandings.
 Programmers often think the aim of it is replacing their beloved code, so they act defensively against it.
 Artists and game designers think that, with it, they can write any game they want with little effort without the need of programmers.

-This situation is the result of really bad marketing from many products over time which, in their aim to capure the interest of artists and game designers, also made programmers feel like they are being replaced by visual tools.
+This situation is the result of really bad marketing from many products over time which, in their aim to capture the interest of artists and game designers, also made programmers feel like they are being replaced by visual tools.

 Truth is mostly, somewhat, in the middle.
 First of all, programmers can rest